writethedocs/www/docs/conf/portland/2025/cfp.rst

 ------------------

 We have a small panel of proposal reviewers, and make sure to have a similar diversity in the panel as we're aiming for in our speakers.

-We rate talks out of five, and then discuss the top rated proposals.
+We rate talks out of five, and then discuss the top rated proposals, as well as intresting exceptions from that list.

 We actively balance for diversity in as many ways as we can, which means that we do not review talks anonymously.
 Maybe one day the industry will be in a place where can do that, but we're not there yet.